PDMS – A quarter of a century in the technology business

 To mark this momentous milestone, we brought everyone from PDMS together on the Isle of Man to celebrate.
 Staff from our Glasgow office, together with home workers from around the UK, joined the team at our head office in Global House.
 With nearly 80 people now working at PDMS, it was a great opportunity for everyone to meet up in person and enjoy some Manx hospitality.
 After a trip to Port Erin on the steam train, we put on our dancing shoes and headed over to The Abbey for an evening of great music (thanks to local band The Switch) accompanied by fantastic food and drink.

-Twenty-five years ago the words ‘Apple’ and ‘Cloud’ would have simply conjured up images of fruit and water vapour.
-Similarly, email, web browsers, broadband, Google, wifi, the cloud, smartphones, apps, software as a service, blockchain were all terms that didn’t have any meaning in 1993.
+25 years ago, the words ‘Apple’ and ‘Cloud’ would have simply conjured up images of fruit and water vapour.
+Similarly, email, web browsers, broadband, Google, Wi-Fi, smartphones, apps, Software as a Service (SaaS) and blockchain were all terms that didn’t have any meaning in 1993.
 The pace of change in the industry and development of new technologies during the period PDMS has been around is staggering.

 Our many years’ of collective experience have taught us that when it comes to digital transformation, technology is the easy part!
 The real key to unlocking the value technology can deliver is understanding people, how they work, and what they are seeking to achieve.

 So with the wish that we can achieve even a fraction of the problem-solving, success and fun we’ve had so far – here’s to the next 25 years!